-After witnessing just about every curly hair conundrum, these hairstylists have an impressive arsenal of product solutions up their sleeves, and they're willing to share.
+After witnessing just about every curly hair conundrum, these hairstylists have an impressive arsenal of product solutions up their sleeves, and they're even willing to share.
 Even better?
-All the products are available at your favorite drugstore!!
+All the products are available at your favorite drugstore.

 "Cantu's Coconut Curling Cream is good for defining curls, but it's also great to use for those wash-and-go days," said hairstylist Jerica Edwards.
 "It's a great standalone product, but it can also be layered with your favorite hair oil or defining gel to create any signature style."